Generic Name: cefotaxime (SEF-oh-TAX-eem)

 - Cefotaxime may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using cefotaxime.

-- Lab tests, including kidney or liver tests or blood cell counts, may be performed while you use cefotaxime.
+- Lab tests may be performed while you use cefotaxime.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use cefotaxime with caution in the ELDERLY; they may be more sensitive to its effects.